 This was mostly good news, as it meant I had a significant lead in the hand.

 The flop could have been a lot better, but most importantly, no ace fell:

-The turn had exactly the same quality as the flop: extremely dangerous,
+The turn had exactly the same quality as the flop: extremely dangerous, but not disastrous:

 The river card was a beautiful thing:

 Just like that I became the clear chip leader at our table.

 From here out I played what's lately come into poker parlance as "ABC" poker and waited out the final table.
 Players familiar with this tournament had been saying that the final table usually splits the prize pool evenly ten ways, $100 per player, so this seemed like a good approach - with this being the case, why take any big chances and get knocked out before making the final table?

 Since nobody had an overwhelming chip lead when it got down to ten players, the much talked-about 10-way split did in fact take place.
 The player to my right only had three $1000 chips (in tournament dollars, not real money) left - in other words, he was about to be eliminated from the tournament - so he was pretty happy with the split.
 Even though my stack had me in about 5th or 6th place, so was I.